max-ieremenko/ServiceModel.Grpc/docs/CompatibilityWithNativegRPC.md

 - configure to use protobuf serialization for data marshalling
 - service and method names must match
-- serialization contracts of .net objects must be compatible with .proto contract
+- .net object serialization contracts must be compatible with the .proto contract.

 ## Demo app